Keep hearing aids safe and clean

 Volume controls and battery contact points must both stay clean in order for your hearing aids to maintain proper function.
 While many hearing aids today don't have volume controls, those that do feature a metal slide or wheel can get corroded.
 Try to rotate the control back and forth a few times.
 If the battery contact point is dirty or corroded, you will need to take the device to your audiologist's office to get properly cleaned.

 Ear wax buildup is one of the most common causes of problems in hearing aids, as the sticky substance can surround the microphone and receiver.
 This can create a muffled sound in your hearing aids, meaning you won't be able to hear as clearly and loudly as you should.
 To reduce the amount of buildup, you should be regularly cleaning your ear canals.
-This can be done by an hearing care specialist, your family physician or you can use at-home techniques.
+This can be done by a hearing care specialist, your family physician or you can use at-home techniques.
 Simply using a warm, wet washcloth to wipe out the entrance of the ear canal on a daily basis can help, as ear wax naturally works its way out of the ear.
-You can also use over-the-counter drops to loosen up wax, as long as you don't have a hole in your ear drum.
+You can also use over-the-counter drops to loosen up wax, as long as you don't have a hole in your eardrum.

 Water is a hearing aid's worst enemy.
 While you can get protective coatings for hearing aids, it's still necessary to expose your hearing aids to moisture as infrequently as possible.
 It is never recommended to wash hearing aids with water.
 The regular use of a dehumidifier is helpful for people who find moisture to be a regular problem.
 This is a simple container that you can place your hearing aids in while they are not being used.